Tenaya Darlington

-Tenaya Darlington (born 1971) is an American writer as well as Associate Professor at Saint Joseph’s University in Philadelphia, Pennsylvania.
+Tenaya Darlington (born 1971) is an American writer as well as associate professor at Saint Joseph’s University in Philadelphia, Pennsylvania.
 Her general fields of professional interest include food writing, fiction, poetry, creative nonfiction, and journalism.
 She is the author of six books.

 Life

-She graduated from Beloit College, and Indiana University, with an M.F.A., in 1997.
+She graduated from Beloit College, and Indiana University Bloomington, with a Master of Fine Arts, in 1997.

 She worked as a food critic, and writer for Isthmus Newspaper, the alternative weekly in Madison, Wisconsin, where she wrote a biweekly culture column about the bizarre, called “On the Loose.”.

 She was a visiting writer at DePauw University.

 She teaches at St. Joseph's University.